We are finding out how people’s lives have been during the coronavirus pandemic.

 In Wales researchers from the University of South Wales and Cardiff University will be doing the study with help from Learning Disability Wales, the All Wales Forum of Parents and Carers and All Wales People First.

-- The researchers want to interview 200 people with a learning disability in Wales.
+- The researchers will interview 200 people with a learning disability in Wales.

 - Some adults with learning disabilities may not be able to talk to researchers so they want to speak to 100 family carers or paid support staff who could tell researchers about what has happened to those people too